Hyperk\"ahler fourfolds and Kummer surfaces: First construction - singular EPW cubes

 \end{proof}

 \begin{lem} The variety $D_1^{\bar{A}}$ is integral. \end{lem} \begin{proof} By Lemma \ref{singularities of bar D1A}, $D_1^{\bar{A}}$ is a divisor in $C_{U_1}$ that is smooth outside the codimension two locus $D_2^{\bar{A}}$; in particular it is reduced.
-By Lemma \ref{lem-ram}, the locus $D_1^{\bar{A}}$ is the intersection of $C_{U_1}$ with a quartic hypersurface, so if it was reducible, it would have singularities in codimension one.
+By Lemma \ref{lem-ram}, the locus $D_1^{\bar{A}}$ is the intersection of $C_{U_1}$ with a quartic hypersurface, so if it was reducible, it would have singularities in codimension one which would contradict Lemma \ref{singularities of bar D1A}.
 Therefore $D_1^{\bar{A}}$ is integral. \end{proof}

 From Lemmas \ref{singularities of bar D1A} and \ref{lem int} we conclude that $D_1^{\bar{A}}$ is an irreducible $4$-fold with quadratic singularities along the surface $D_2^{\bar A}$.
 We proceed to construct a natural resolution of singularities.
 For this define the incidences